blogify-dev/blogify/README.md

 This project is in a very early, pre-alpha stage.

-Any versions indicated in the startup message starting with `PRX` are not safe to use, not tested and are not guranteed to retain data safely.
+Any versions indicated in the startup message starting with `PRX` are not safe to use, not tested and are not guaranteed to retain data safely.

 ## Contributing